 Getting a Low Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to set a certain interest rate and a particular number of points for you for a certain period during your application process.
-This keeps you from getting through your whole application process and finding out at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a particular number of points for you for a certain period of time while your application is processed.
+This means your interest rate won't get higher during the application process.

 Other Interest Saving Strategies

-There are other ways to get a better rate, besides opting for a shorter rate lock period.
-A larger down payment will result in a reduced interest rate, because you'll have more equity from the beginning.
-You can pay points to bring down your rate for the term of the loan, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to reduce the interest rate over the term of the loan.
-You'll pay more up front, but you will come out ahead in the end.
+There are other ways to get a better rate, besides agreeing to a shorter rate lock period.
+A larger down payment will get you a better interest rate, since you will be starting out with a good deal of equity.
+You can pay points to lower your interest rate over the loan term, meaning you pay more initially.
+One strategy that is a good option for many people is to pay points to reduce the interest rate over the term of the loan.
+You pay more up front, but you'll save money in the end.

 Nationwide Home Loans can walk you through the pitfalls of getting a mortgage.
 Give us a call: 5626935048.